HB 1230 (2020 General Assembly Legislative Session)

 HB 1230 supports reinstatement of our prescription drug coverage

-If HB1230 passes you are sentencing senior citizens to die.
+If HB1230 does not pass you are sentencing senior citizens to die.

 State employees earned and paid for this benefit.